Open-Technology-Foundation/dejavu2/doc/README.md

 Remembers context and history.
 You and your AI can have multiple 'personalities', 'experts', tasks, etc.

 # Requirements
 For the moment, DV2 has only been tested on Ubuntu Linux 22.04.
-Other platforms may require adjustments to the Python source code.

 Other requirements are:
   - Python 3.10+